 Kittery, York Village, York Harbor, York Beach, Cape Neddick, Eliot, South Berwick

-Make the easy climb or drive (692 ft.) to the peak of Mount Agamenticus for the best vantage point to see all of York—including our four sandy beaches.
-Look east for the Boon Island Light or northwest to spot Mount Washington in the distance.
-Back at sea level, if you are looking to shop, take time out from the sun and sand to explore the many factory outlet stores along Kittery’s US Route 1.
+Head to the top of Mount Agamenticus for the best views of all of York.
+Look east across the beaches to the Boon Island Light or northwest to Mount Washington in the distance.
+Finally, take time out from the sun and sand to explore the many factory outlet stores along Kittery’s US Route 1.

-In the York region, finding accommodations is limited only by your imagination.
-Rent beachside cottages or camp out under the stars, stay in a warm and welcoming B&B, or kick back at a motel or hotel just steps from the beach.
-Visitors looking to feast on Maine’s famous freshly caught lobster and other seafood will have no end to a selection of tasty restaurants that will satisfy anyone’s dining desires.
+Rent a beachside cottage or camp out under the stars.
+Stay in a warm and welcoming B&B. Kick back at a motel or hotel steps from the beach.
+Visitors looking to dine on Maine’s famous lobster can select from a wide array of restaurants.

 –This link will open a new page on another Website–